Basic authentication documentation: Standard

 - Save & close – click to test and save the connection and exit the Create connection pane

-- Cancel – click to exit without saving any new changes
+- Close – click to exit without saving any new changes

 - Test connection – click this button to verify that your new connection is free of errors